cmflannery/openrocketengine/README.md

 ## Verification and Validation
 openrocketengine undergoes verification and validation testing in accordance to IEEE 1012-2012.

-## Functionality
-I'll post a thorough description of the functionality here soon.

 #### Current Challenges
 What parameters need to be optimized, and what is an optimized engine design?
 </br>